 Make the most of the season’s produce with the help of chef and food writer, Gill Meller.
-Kicking off the first of his monthly series on the Farmblog, Gill shares his autumnal lamb stew recipe, paired with winter squash and pearl barley for a heart-warming supper.
 Want to know why lamb is best eaten now?
-Read on.
+Gill explains why, and shares his autumnal lamb stew recipe, paired with seasonal winter squash and pearl barley for a heart-warming supper.

 Photography: Gill Meller